Local NewsCrime

 Fiore was then given time to consult with her attorney about whether or not she would testify.

-After a short recess to meet with her lawyer, Fiore chose not to testify.
-Sanft also told the court they had reconsidered the opportunity to give a summary.
+After a short recess to meet with her lawyer, Fiore chose not to testify and Sanft said he wouldn't be making a statement on her behalf.

 According to Sanft, the government does not have sufficient evidence to prove those counts without reasonable doubt.
 However, federal prosecutor Dahoud Askar argued multiple witnesses testified and provided evidence to support those charges, including Gov. Joe Lombardo.